Surprise Proposal in Portugal: Step-by-Step Guide

 Lisbon

-- Historic neighborhoods: intimate corners, romantic energy.
+- Historic neighbourhoods: intimate corners, naturally romantic atmosphere.

 Cascais and the coast

-- Boca do Inferno: bold, cinematic backdrop.
+- Boca do Inferno: bold, cinematic — perfect for a big outdoor moment.

 Best proposal locations near Lisbon